 The Business Administration program at White Mountains Community College is meeting the challenge of today's dynamic business and economic environment.
-We recognize that global outsourcing is hollowing out the structure of many medium to large businesses.
-Employment opportunities available to degree holders will vary based on past work experience.
 Exciting positions are available at many entry-levels.
 Positions include management, and involve skills in areas like human resources, leadership and administration.
 Some possible titles could include:

-- · Assistant manager
+- Assistant manager

-- Office assistant
+- Office manager

 - Sales assistant

 - Marketing Assistant

 - Administrative Assistant

-The coursework has been designed to satisfy the requirements of the first two years of a four-year business administration degree, as well as to give the students core competency in all of the general business disciplines.
+The coursework has been designed to satisfy the requirements of the first two years of a four-year business administration degree, as well as give the office management student the skills to work within a small office setting to a larger corporate environment immediately after program completion.
 By completing our program, the students will gain knowledge in management, accounting, finance, strategy, economics, statistics, marketing, operations/project management, entrepreneurship, and computer applications.
-This core set of operational and strategic business skills is complimented with general education courses from science, from the social sciences, from the humanities, and with courses in English composition and oral communications.
-We also require students to complete a semester course in comprehensive presentation methods so that our future business leaders can effectively communicate ideas through speech and multimedia.

 Our Business Administration program integrates the use of the most current information technology tools.
 All courses require the use of computer applications, including Word, Excel, Access and PowerPoint, and the use of electronic collaboration.
+Students within the Office Management option have an internship capstone course to gain office experience for their resumes.
+WMCC works with a large range of employers to give the students the experience in each field of specialization.